Versatility Program & Shows

 9. Adults 18 and over and elites 50 and over are eligible to show stallions, mares and geldings two years of age or over.
 Horses must be plain shod.
 Pads and hoofbands are prohibited.

-10. Points are tabulated from the date of nomination on file at the TWHBEASM Office.
+10. Points are tabulated from the date of nomination on file at the TWHBEA Office.

 11. Misrepresentation of facts in your point book will result in the nullification of the entire year's points.
 If a protest is filed and upheld requiring a versatility entry to forfeit their ribbons and placings, that entrant will also be stripped of all points earned that year.

-The TWHBEASM World Versatility Show debuted in1998 as the TWHBEASM Versatility Show.
-The event was developed to offer participants in the TWHBEASM Versatility Program the opportunity to compete against peers from all over the country in a championship setting.
+The TWHBEA World Versatility Show debuted in1998 as the TWHBEA Versatility Show.
+The event was developed to offer participants in the TWHBEA Versatility Program the opportunity to compete against peers from all over the country in a championship setting.
 For many competitors, the World Show is the event at which they reap the benefits of a year's hard work.
-The show offers double versatility points as well as an ample prize list, the apex of which is a beautiful Tennessean Deluxe Saddle awarded to the show's overall highpoint winner.
+The show offers triple versatility points as well as an ample prize list.
 Generous prizes are also awarded to the adult, youth, and trainer highpoint and reserve highpoint winners.

-TWHBEASM also sponsors a number of regional versatility shows throughout the country.
+TWHBEA also sponsors a number of regional versatility shows throughout the country.
 These shows offer the same classes as the World Versatility Show and operate under the TWHBEA Versatility Rulebook.
 Exhibitors at these shows earn points towards end of the year high point honors and Supreme or Superior Versatility Championships.
-The shows are coordinated through the TWHBEASM Horse Show Development program.
+The shows are coordinated through the TWHBEA Pleasure Horse program.
 They offer an excellent opportunity for Versatility Program participants to earn points in their own backyard.

-For more information about this program please contact Kristen Stegall at 931-359-0592 or email@example.com
+For more information about this program please contact Kristen Corbin at 931-359-0592 or email@example.com